codyloyd/teamup/README.md

 * When an applicant is accepted for a role, send a welcome email with a link to the [Contributing guide](https://github.com/blog/1184-contributing-guidelines) and details for team meetings.
 * All other applicants should be notified that the role has been filled, and invited to apply for other roles.
 Use an email service such as [Mandrill](https://www.mandrill.com/) or [Sendgrid](https://sendgrid.com/) for email delivery.
+* Instead of Google Hangouts, create an integrated interview experience using WebRTC.

 ## To Implement: